Last Updated: August 7, 2026

 - Medical emergency / ambulance: 1669

-Emergency numbers and response quality can vary by location, so confirm local hotel or host guidance if you are staying somewhere more remote.
+Emergency numbers and response quality can vary by location.
+Confirm local hotel or host guidance if you are staying somewhere more remote.

 Tell us your dates and vibe — Our team replies within 24 hours to begin crafting your trip.